jinnyyang/Feedback-Innate-exp/README.md

 #### Authors: Jinny W. Yang and Vincent J. Denef

 This is the repository for the manuscript "Dissecting host-microbiome interaction effects on phytoplankton microbiome composition and diversity" written by Jinny W. Yang and Vincent J. Denef
-The raw data can be obtained from the Sequence Read Archive at NCBI under accession SRP, which are associated with BioProject PRJNA
+The raw data can be obtained from the Sequence Read Archive at NCBI under BioProject PRJNA941033.

 ####Information about this repository: